 Lewis must have told Clark that from this perspective the road appeared to lead directly to it, which may account for the dotted line Clark drew from the point where Lewis said he left the Indian road and headed toward the Sun River.
-The road undoubtedly went around the mountain on one side or the other, for it must have been a segment of the Old North Trail, a loose network of well worn north-south travel routes that more or less paralleled the Rocky Mountain Front and extended all the way to Mexico, which had been worn into the earth by the feet of millions of aboriginal travelers over a period of perhaps 15,000 years.3
+The road undoubtedly went around the mountain on one side or the other, for it would have been a segment of the Old North Trail, a loose network of well worn north-south travel routes that more or less paralleled the Rocky Mountain Front and extended all the way to Mexico.
+They had been worn into the earth by the feet of millions of aboriginal travelers over a period of perhaps 15,000 years.3

 Shishequaw Mountain Seen from the North

 his photo was taken from the vicinity of the Old North Trail at a point approximately 5 miles northwest of Shishequaw Mountain.
 Lewis and his party did not see it from this angle.
 The summit of Shishiquaw Mountain reaches 6,712 feet above mean sea level, or approximately 2,000 feet above the average elevation of the high prairie which spreads out for many miles to the east.

 n his paraphrase of the Lewis and Clark journals (1814), Nicholas Biddle included Lewis's brief description of this landmark, but more than likely the first settlers — cattle ranchers — who arrived in the upper Sun River Valley in the 1870s weren't aware of that, and never heard it called Shishequaw.
 They had no need to use the Old North Trail and thus would not have seen it often from the north or south.